Culture of Brazil

 The culture of Brazil has been shaped by the amalgamation of diverse indigenous cultures, and the cultural fusion that took place among Indigenous communities, Portuguese colonists, and Africans, primarily during the Brazilian colonial period.
-In the late 19th and early 20th centuries, Brazil received a significant number of immigrants, primarily of Portuguese, Italian, Spanish, and German origin, which along with smaller numbers of Japanese, Austrians, Dutch, Armenians, Arabs, Jews, Poles, Ukrainians, French, Russians, Swiss, Hungarians, Greeks, Chinese, and Koreans gave a relevant contribution to the formation of regional cultures in Brazil, and thus contributed to its current existence as a plural and racially diverse society.
+In the late 19th and early 20th centuries, Brazil received a significant number of immigrants, primarily of Portuguese, Italian, Spanish, and German origin, which along with smaller numbers of Austrians, Dutch, French, Russians, Armenians, Arabs, Jews, Poles, Ukrainians, Swiss, Hungarians, Greeks, Chinese, Japanese and Koreans gave a relevant contribution to the formation of regional cultures in Brazil, and thus contributed to its current existence as a plural and racially diverse society.

-As consequence of three centuries of colonization by the Portuguese empire, many aspects of Brazilian culture are derived from the culture of Portugal.
+As consequence of three centuries of colonization by the Portuguese Empire, many aspects of Brazilian culture are derived from the culture of Portugal.
 The numerous Portuguese inheritances include the language, cuisine items such as rice and beans and feijoada, the predominant religion and the colonial architectural styles.
 These aspects, however, were influenced by African and Indigenous traditions, as well as those from other Western European countries.
 Some aspects of Brazilian culture are contributions of Italian, Spaniard, German, Japanese and other European immigrants.
 Amerindian people and Africans also played an important role in the formation of Brazilian language, cuisine, music, dance and religion.

 This diverse cultural background has helped show off many celebrations and festivals that have become known around the world, such as the Brazilian Carnival and the Bumba Meu Boi.
-The colourful culture creates an environment that makes Brazil a popular destination for tourists, who visit over 1 million annually.
+These events help make Brazil a popular destination for tourists, with over 1 million visitors annually.